helentongli213/lnd/README.md

 ## Books
 - Pencil Me In by Christine Wodtke
 - The Design of Everyday Things by Don Norman
-- Validating Product Ideas by Tomer SHaron
+- Validating Product Ideas by Tomer Sharon
 - The Shape of Design by Frank Chimero
 - Mismatch by Kate Holmes
 - User Friendly by Cliff Huang